We Defend All Types of Domestic Violence Charges in Orlando, Florida

-If you have been accused of domestic violence or abuse in central Florida, contact an Orlando criminal defense lawyer at the Umansky Law Firm today for a free case review.
+If you have been accused of domestic violence or child abuse in Florida, contact a domestic violence attorney at the Umansky Law Firm today for a free case review.
 During this review, we can evaluate all of the information related to your case and begin developing a defense using a state-of-the-art strategy planning tool.